Katikistan/Notes/CompSys - Recap.md

 - run in same address as the calling process (changes are reflected)
 - have own thread context: ID, SP, PC, general purpose registers, condition codes
 - can access “critical memory” must be handled with semaphores (mutexes) and / or condition variables
+- dies when the process containing the thread dies
 ## Fork
 print rælkkefølger?
 (fork() == 0) - det er kun barnet der kan der kan kører inde i if statement